adam124312/Dark-Fort/README.md

     * player should get attached to units, like them / hate them
 * constant stress, desperation
    * allies will try to deceive player, saying that they are friends and trying to act for their own good
+   * everything is safe but has attacks that seem to happen at random
     * player under constant stress from slow-moving zombies, which are hard to kill
     * always something is too low (e.g. water)
     * it's very hard to do anything without using scarce resources